davidxia3/sports_probabilistic_predictions/results/home_predictions/README.md

 - `upper_whisker`: Upper Tukey cutoff (`q3` + 1.5(`q3`-`q1`)) for moneyline predicted home team win probability outliers.

-### `ml_box.png`
+### `ml_box.pdf`
-This PNG file contains 4 box plots for the moneyline predicted home team win probability distribution.
+This PDF file contains 4 box plots for the moneyline predicted home team win probability distribution.
 Each box plot displays the summary statistics for the prediction method's home team win probabilities for a specific league.
 The 4 leagues are MLB, NBA, NFL, and NHL.
 The statistics plotted are the min, first quartile, median, third quartile, max, and all outliers are represented as individual points.

+### `ml_box.png`
+This PNG file is the same as the previous PDF file, except in PNG format.

 ### `ml_{league}_hist.csv`